szilard/benchm-databases/README.md

 Finally, one might say that queries in practice are complex and the running times depend not only on how fast are these primitives, but also on how the query optimizer can deal with complexity.
-Again, a comprehensive SQL benchmark is out of the scope here.
+Again, a comprehensive SQL benchmark is out of the scope here (but see e.g. TPC-DS).